“Nobody Died At Sandy Hook”

 Under these circumstances, it would have been impossible for the alleged shooter, Adam Lanza, to have been convicted in a properly conducted court of law for his alleged offense.

-The images are so tiny and blurry (possibly by design) that Fetzer and Watt could probably convince their readers these photos depict Bigfoot.
-In reality, the children look nothing alike and are wearing entirely different clothing.
-If you want the full breakdown, I covered this in detail back in Chapter Five.
+The images are so tiny and blurry—possibly by design—that Fetzer and Watt could probably convince their readers they’re looking at Sasquatch.
+In reality, the children depicted bear no resemblance to one another and are wearing entirely different clothing.

 Page 179